 Not exactly inspiring, friends.

-I looked into the details and learned that in the US, children under 24 months old fly free, as long as they are in your lap.
+I looked into the details of baby travel and learned that in the US, children under 24 months old fly free, as long as they are in your lap.
 I decided to take full advantage of the rule.

 By the time my daughter hit her 2nd birthday, she had flown on 11 different trips, with a total of 26 different flights of all sizes and flight times.
 We boarded 10 seat puddle hoppers in the Caribbean, a 737 overnight to Rome, quick hops from Chicago to Atlanta, California, New Orleans, and Denver.
 Can anyone say jet lag?

 Each flight was unique and even the repeat trips were different because of how quickly they age and change.
 I learned a lot about flying with a baby and here’s some of what I figured out.

 My first flight with Avi was at 3 months to Palm Springs, California for a much needed warm up after a bitter cold Chicago winter.
 We were so nervous leading up to it.

 I was actually that mom who made small bags of treats with earplugs and a “Hi, it’s our first time flying, fingers crossed it doesn’t suck for anyone” (turns out our fellow passengers really appreciated the gesture).

 Barely able to sit up in my lap, the biggest trick was learning to juggle a nursing baby with a snack tray.